AnujMutha/AnujMutha/README.md

 - 👨‍💻 All of my projects are available at **_[Repositories](https://github.com/AnujMutha?tab=repositories)_**

-- ⚡ Fun fact **I'm an Aspiring Programmer and occasionally like photography**
+- ⚡ Fun fact **I'm an Aspiring Programmer and occasionally like photography 🎥📸**

 <br/>